karatelabs/karate/README.md

 If you replace the `table` with perhaps a JavaScript function call that gets some JSON data from some data-source, you can imagine how you could go about dynamic data-driven testing.

 Although it is just a few lines of code, take time to study the above example carefully.
 It is a great example of how to effectively use the unique combination of Cucumber and JsonPath that Karate provides.

-Also look at the [demo examples](karate-demo).
+Also look at the [demo examples](karate-demo), especially [`dynamic-params.feature`](karate-demo/src/test/java/demo/search/dynamic-params.feature) - to compare the above approach with how the Cucumber [`Scenario Outline:`](#the-cucumber-way) can be alternatively used for data-driven tests.

 ### Built-in variables for `call`
 Although all properties in the passed JSON-like argument are 'unpacked' into the current scope as separate 'named' variables, it sometimes makes sense to access the whole argument and this can be done via `__arg`.
 And if being called in a loop, a built-in variable called `__loop` will also be available that will hold the value of the current loop index.
 So you can do things like this: `* def name = name + __loop` - or you can use the loop index value for looking up other values that may be in scope - in a data-driven style.